-Social media has had 2014 as the most significant year in its entire history.
+Social media has had the past year as the most significant year in its entire history.
 A lot has happened and kings dethroned and new kings made in the kingdom of social media.

 While mobile marketing saw a never before rise, brands and enterprises took to non-conventional sources of promotion like Instagram and Pinterest in an attempt to stay in the eyes of their customers.
 Facebook, is still, the most favorite platform and everyone seems to go crazy to get a lot of Facebook likes.